-Only total MRDT for 2012 data is available; an updated version of this report will be made available when regional breakdown is available from BC Stats.
-Since the MRDT is collected only in certain municipalities in British Columbia, room revenue data will only be provided for those areas that collected MRDT in 2010 and 2011 to allow year-over-year comparisons.
-"Overall" accommodation room revenue is simply the sum of the areas with reportable MRDT based estimates of room revenue (i.e., this does not include the District of Wells).
+1 2013 accommodation room revenue data is not yet available; an updated version of this report will be published when final data is available.

+2 The MRDT is collected only in certain municipalities in British Columbia, room revenue data will only be provided for those areas that collected MRDT in 2010 and 2011 to allow year-over-year comparisons.
+Total accommodation room revenue is simply the sum of the areas with reportable MRDT based estimates of room revenue (i.e., this does not include the District of Wells).
 MRDT areas account for between 70% and 75% of total provincial accommodation room revenue.